MasonWirtz/MasonWirtz.github.io/Teaching.md

 > ### Statistics and Methodology

+* **An introduction to generalized additive (mixed-effects) models in applied linguistics research** (PhD & postdoc workshop, University of Salzburg, 15.01.2026)

 * **Introduction to RStudio: Data cleaning, statistics, and visualization** (PhD & postdoc workshop, University of Zurich, 04.06.2025)

 * **Statistics: Factor analyses and regression modeling** (27.11.2024, PhD / Postdoc Workshop, University of Salzburg, Austria)